Castelão (Fortaleza): History

 The inaugural match was played on November 11, 1973, when Ceará and Fortaleza drew 0–0.
 The stadium's first goal was scored on November 18, 1973, by Ceará's Erandy, when Ceará beat Vitória 1–0.

 The re-inaugural match was played on March 23, 2002, when the Brazil national team beat the Yugoslavia national team 1–0.
 The stadium's first goal after the re-inauguration was scored by Brazil's Luizão.

 The stadium's attendance record currently stands at 118,496, set on August 27, 1980, when the Brazil national team beat the Uruguay national team 1–0.

-The stadium was reopened on December 16, 2012, in a ceremony attended by former president Dilma Rousseff and Mayor of Ceara, Cid Gomes.
+The stadium was reopened on December 16, 2012, in a ceremony attended by former president Dilma Rousseff and Governor of Ceará, Cid Gomes.
 There was also a concert from Raimundo Fagner.

 Notable football events

 2013 FIFA Confederations Cup

 Estadio Castelão hosted 3 games of the 2013 FIFA Confederations Cup: two group games and one of the semi-finals.